A History of the Azores

 under a moth-ridden quilt.
 I read of Rabelais’s

-Sea of Frozen Words, laugh in the bath at Sponge
+Sea of Frozen Words, laugh in a bath at Sponge

 Bob Square Pants, a cruel joke played on those